Mjau83/witchOnesPairs/README.md

 The timer now runs when the first card is clicked

-**Game Over** - The Game Over screen doesn't show up when the time is out.
+**Game Over**

 * **Bug**

+The Game Over screen doesn't show up when the time is out, and the user can continue to flip cards.
 * **Fix**

 * **Verdict**

 **White space**